-In identifying its operating segments, management generally follows the Group's service lines, which represent the main products and services provided by the Group.
+The Group has three operating segments: consulting, service and retain segments.
+In identifying its operating segments, management generally follows the Group's service lines, which represent the main products and services provided by the Group (see Note 1).

 The activities undertaken by the consulting segment includes the sale, customisation and integration of IT and telecommunication systems.
 Maintenance of these systems is undertaken by the service segment.
 The retail segment includes the entire Group's internet-based selling activities of hardware and software products.